 By knowing real-time stock levels, new stock can be purchased before the inventory is empty.
 Purchase orders can be created for products that need restocking.
 There are various handy features to ensure that products are always purchased in time.
 A ‘Purchase Stock Level’ can be set for separate products in order to determine when new stock is needed.
 In this case, the real stock level is used as a reference.
 Another possibility is to set a ‘Desired Stock Level’.
 This feature advises how many new items have to be purchased in order to refill the desired amount.
 In this case, the difference between the ‘Desired Stock Level’ and the ‘Virtual Stock Level’ is used.

 3. Easy to use

 A comment that is often heard is that inventory management systems, such as ERP-systems, are too complicated.
 The problem with many software solutions is that they are not very user-friendly.
-That is why Marello has spend a lot of time on its interface design.
-The dashboard as well as the menus and tools are designed on an intuitive base.
-In that way even the non-digital-savvy user will be able to work with all the functionalities right away.
+That is why Marello has spent a lot of time on its interface design.
+The dashboard, as well as the menus and tools, are designed on an intuitive base.
+In that way, even the non-digital-savvy user will be able to work with all the functionalities right away.

 Marello: Finding Balance in Inventory Management

 Inventory management can take up quite some time and may lead to significant problems.
 Yet with Marello’s ERP software inventory management becomes much easier.
 Inventory tracking, comprehensive analysis and an automated workflow help to keep revenues up.
 The user-friendly interface makes sure that you can get started right away.
 Helping retailers to always have a balanced inventory, that is our goal.